 - Paring down on picture frames and other objects that attract dust and make your space feel hectic.

+Jonathan Prichard of Mattress Insider explains you should avoid having any type of fitness equipment or office furnishing.
+Your home office should not be in your bedroom.
 Computers and work materials should also be kept out of sight, especially during the evening hours.
 In the bedroom, less really is more.

 If you want to add some color without disrupting the room’s calm feel, think about adding houseplants.